-This policy covers common personal training risks, such as a client slipping when getting off a treadmill.
-Bundle with property insurance for savings in a business owner’s policy.
+A general liability policy covers basic third-party risks, such as a competitor who sues for defamation over a social media post.
+Bundle it with property insurance for savings in a BOP.

 A business owner's policy, or BOP, is a cost-effective way for fitness professionals to buy general liability coverage and commercial property insurance together.

 A professional liability insurance policy covers legal expenses related to work mistakes, such as an aerobic training session that causes an injury.
 It’s sometimes referred to as errors and omissions insurance (E&O).

 This insurance covers medical costs from work-related injuries.
 Most states require it for businesses with employees, and it also protects sole proprietors from work-related medical bills that health insurance might deny.

 Commercial auto insurance covers the cost of an accident involving a vehicle owned by your personal training business.
 Each state has its own requirements for auto liability insurance.

 Cyber liability insurance helps your personal training company recover from data breaches and cyberattacks.
 It's strongly recommended for any business that stores customer information.

 It's easy to get business insurance for personal trainers, group fitness instructors, yoga instructors, and Zumba instructors if you have your company information on hand.
 Our application will ask for basic facts about your small business, such as revenue and number of employees.
 You can buy a policy online and get a certificate of insurance with Insureon in three easy steps:

 Insureon's licensed insurance agents work with top-rated U.S. providers to find the right insurance plan for your personal training business, whether you work independently or run a health club.